 Clock-rate selection

-The standard supports multiple optical clock rates in order to accommodate a wide variety of optical sources and receivers.
-The standard also supports the use of asymmetric clock rates between two devices since the transmitter and receiver in a device are independent and may support different clock-rate ranges.
-As an example, the infrastructure transmitter may be unable to switch rapidly but may be able to transmit with high power and require lower error correction while the mobile device transmitter may be able to switch rapidly but may require higher error correction support due to its lower transmit power.
-The optical clock rate for communication is established using the MAC and can be communicated to the receiver prior to data transfer.
-The clock-rate selection and negotiation procedure is described in XXX.
+The standard supports multiple optical clock rates (OCRs) in order to accommodate a wide variety of optical sources and receivers.
+The standard also supports the use of asymmetric maximum clock rates between two devices since the transmitter and receiver in a device are independent and may support different OCRs.
+As an example, the coordinator may be able to use higher OCR than a mobile device.
+Coordinators are required to support all lower OCR besides their maximum supported OCR.
+In contrast, devices may be able to support only a single OCR or few selected OCRs.
+The optical clock rate for communication is established using the MAC and communicated to the device prior to the data transfer.
+The clock-rate-negotiation-and-selection procedure is described in section XXX.

 Frame structure

-The frame structures have been designed to keep the complexity to a minimum while providing for error protection for transmission on a noisy channel.
-Each successive protocol layer adds to the structure with layer-specific headers and footers.
+The following frame structures have been designed to keep the complexity to a minimum while providing for error protection for transmission over a noisy channel.

 A data frame, used for all transfers of data.